-In our strategic plan, particular emphasis has been placed on providing service to rural Saskatchewan based on a service delivery model that balances in person service in our communities with strong technology delivery options in order to serve members everywhere.
+In our strategic plan, particular emphasis has been placed on providing service to rural Saskatchewan based on a service delivery model that balances in person service in our communities with strong technology delivery options to serve members everywhere.
+We are committed to working to ensure branches remain profitable and are there to serve our members.